diffplug/durian/README.md

 Guava has become indispensable for many Java developers.
 Because of its wide adoption, it must be conservative regarding its minimum requirements.

 Durian complements Guava with some features which are too spiky for Guava, such as:
-* TODO: Unify RxJava's [Observable](http://reactivex.io/documentation/observable.html) with Guava's [ListenableFuture](https://code.google.com/p/guava-libraries/wiki/ListenableFutureExplained)
+* One-liner exception handling for Java 8 functional interfaces.
-* TODO: Given a node in a tree, and a `Function<Node, List<Node>>`, create a `Stream` for traversing this tree (breadth-first, depth-first, etc.)
+* A simple replacement for the mess of `PrintStream`, `OutputStream`, `Writer`, etc. when all you want is to pipe some strings around.
-* TODO: One-liner exception handling for Java 8 functional interfaces
+* TODO: Given a node in a tree, and a `Function<Node, List<Node>>`, create a `Stream` for traversing this tree (breadth-first, depth-first, etc.).
-* Pattern-match style enums
+* An enum for handling comparisons in a pattern-matchey way.
-* TODO: A simple replacement for the mess of `PrintStream`, `OutputStream`, and `CharStream` when all you want is to pipe some strings around
+* TODO: Guava's functional interface utilities (`Suppliers`, `Predicates`, etc.) converted to Java 8.

-Durian requires Java 8, and is published to JCenter at the maven coordinates `com.diffplug.durian:durian`.
+Durian's only requirement is Java 8 or greater, no other libraries needed (not even Guava).
+It is published to JCenter at the maven coordinates `com.diffplug.durian:durian`.

 ## Known problems